atoomnetmarc/ADLSC/README.md

 A N-channel MOSFET (AOD442) will be used as a 5V reverse polarity protection.

 The power to the LEDs can be injected in 2 sections.
-Both are fused by a 5x20mm 3A slow blow glass fuse paired with 5V bidirectional TVS diodes (like SMBJ5.0CA).
+Both are fused by a 5x20mm slow blow glass fuse paired with 5V bidirectional TVS diodes (like SMBJ5.0CA).
 Red LEDs will be parallel connected to easily identify a blown fuse.

 # Firmware

 Install `ESP32_WROVER.bin`.
+Configure current limit at 5A.

 # ESP32 pins